Investor Visas

 The EB-5 program is intended for immigrant investors.
 This is one key difference between the EB-5 and the E-2 visa program: the EB-5 visa program results in permanent residency (a “green card”) and a pathway to U.S. citizenship.

-To be eligible for the EB-5 program, an investor must invest at least $1 million (or $500,000 in some cases, if the investment is made in a qualified rural area or area with high unemployment rate, commonly referred to as a Targeted Employment Area) and must create at least 10 new jobs.
+To be eligible for the EB-5 program, an investor must invest at least $1,050,000 (or $800,000 in some cases, if the investment is made in a qualified rural area or area with high unemployment rate, commonly referred to as a Targeted Employment Area) and must create at least 10 new full-time jobs.

 The EB-5 program has quickly become very popular with wealthy individuals from around the world.
 A total of 10,000 EB-5 visas are available each year, and no more than 7% of those visas can be allocated to foreign nationals from any particular country.
 To maximize the likelihood that your visa is approved, you should consult with a qualified immigration attorney in the earliest stages of your business planning.